 02 Tattoo You (1981)

 When I bought the reissue of Tattoo You on vinyl earlier this year it was like going back in time.
 For the second moment of my life I was faced with a decision to buy a copy of the album and I am happy to report that it felt like the first time, it felt like the very first time.
 The thrill of holding it in my hands remained, the desire to closely examine it was still fresh.
 I think I had underestimated the visual power of the cover over the years.
 Once again, I was taken in by the perfectly executed design concept.
 And, no surprise, the same guy who did Some Girls, Peter Corriston, was responsible for this one, too.* Let's look at it in detail from the outside in.
 First the sharp black border with the thin white trim—a perfect start.
 The brilliant saturation of "Stones Red" in the background (red that will not fade like the typical tattoo) is particularly powerful in contrast with the black and white palate found elsewhere.
 It really jumps off the cover.
 The thin white letters with light black accent shadowing are nicely spaced and sized in order to not take away from the cover's focal point.
 Everything so far is crisp, clean, and visually appealing and I wouldn't change a thing.
 Then the main event; a beautified Jagger sporting a beyond-complicated neck and face masterwork (Post Malone, listen up, the face tattoo must be exhaustively planned out).
-A large face tattoo is a big risk for anyone, but the chosen design makes her look even more exotic, more intriguing.
+A large face tattoo is a big risk for anyone, but the chosen design makes him look even more exotic, more intriguing.
 Almost like a supernatural being.
 It's a stunning image that's hard to look away from.
 The tattoo is densely applied, all sharp lines and geometric precision, but there's restraint where there needs to be.
 The forehead, nose, and upper lip remain untouched, likely to enhance the impact of the rest of the work.
 If I could guarantee it would come out the same way, I'd walk into a parlor right now and yell, "Give me the Tattoo You!"

 *Credit where credit is not due, of course.
 He also was responsible for Emotional Rescue and Undercover, two covers we're not so keen on.